Distinguishing simple and complex contagion processes on networks

 We finally report in the SM results obtained when relaxing the assumption of a complete observation of the spreading instance.
 First, we assume that only a fraction of the nodes (chosen arbitrary at random) can be observed.
 The values of the correlations are thus computed using only the order of infection and degrees of the observed nodes (both for training and testing).
 In this case, the accuracy of the classifier remains high, with values above $0.7$ even when only $20\%$ of the nodes are observed.
-This can be understood by the robustness of the computation of the correlations when randomly removing a fraction of the data points.
-Second, we consider a situation in which only the initial part of the spread can be observed: only the order of infection and the degrees of the first $h$ infected are used to compute the correlations.
-The classifier performances are more impacted by this restriction, with low accuracy for small values of $h$.
-In order to observe e.g. the occurrence of a cascade from large to small degrees, one needs indeed to observe more than the first data points, and having information beyond the initial phase of the spread brings more accurate results.
+This can be understood by the robustness of the correlations when randomly removing a fraction of the data points.
+If instead only the order of infection and the degrees of the first $h$ infected are known, the performances are more impacted.
+To observe e.g. the occurrence of a cascade from large to small degrees, the first data points might indeed not be sufficient, and having information beyond the initial phase brings more accurate results.

-\paragraph*{Discussion.} We have here developed a framework for classifying contagion processing on networks through the observation of correlations between the order in which nodes are reached and their local structural properties.
-We emphasize that the classification task (i) uses only local information, without the need to access the whole network structure, (ii) does not use any information on the infection status of the nodes' neighbours, (iii) is applied on single instances of a process, and (iv) can distinguish between a simple contagion process, a process driven by a threshold mechanism and a process involving contagion on higher-order interactions.
-The proposed classifier yields a very good accuracy on several real-world networks, remaining robust against partial observation of the process, and can be trained on known networks and applied on a process occurring on a different network.
+\paragraph*{Discussion.} We have developed a framework for classifying contagion processes on networks through the observation of correlations between the order in which nodes are reached and their local structural properties.
+The classification task (i) uses only local information, without the need to access the whole network structure, (ii) does not use any information on the infection status of the nodes' neighbours, (iii) is applied on single instances of a process, and (iv) can distinguish between a simple contagion process, a process driven by a threshold mechanism and a process involving contagion on higher-order interactions.
+The proposed classifier yields a very good accuracy on several real-world networks, remaining robust against partial observation of the process.
+Moreover, although it cannot be trained with and applied to processes run on networks with very different properties, it can be applied on a process occurring on an unknown network as long as it is possible to generate surrogate data with similar statistical properties to produce the training set.